MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset
-As you probably have guessed from the project title we will be working with the "Titanic Dataset" \
+As you probably have guessed from the project title we will be working with the "Titanic Dataset" which is already a classical dataset to learn Machine Learning \
-This data is an open source set which is available online through the "OpenML" Organization ( https://www.openml.org/ )
+This data is an open source set which is available online through the "OpenML" Organization ( https://www.openml.org/ ) \
+If you are interested on checking the dataset by yourself you can click on the following link: https://www.openml.org/data/get_csv/16826755/phpMYEkMl

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.